JacksonGariety/javascript/README.md

 ## <a name='types'>Types</a>

-  - **Primitives**: When you access a primitive type you work directly on its value
+  - **Primitives**: When I access a primitive type I work directly on its value

     + `string`
     + `number`